ryanmaguire/Mathematics-and-Physics/README.md

+## Friendly Warnings
+  1. There are many typos and incorrect information.
+This is obviously not intentional, many of the notes were taken mid-lecture via LaTeX and I have not had the time to correct them yet.
+I am working though in order, correcting information, and have made good progress in book 1 on Logic and Set Theory.
+  2. The figures were originally written in tikz, then asymptote, and now I am moving on to my own vector graphics library called KissVG (Keep It Simple, Stupid - Vector Graphics) that uses the cairo library as a back-end, though I may eventually write my own back-end tools.
+It is written in C89/C90 compliant code and is also hosted on GitHub.
+KissVG is currently having a substantial part of its code moved to my other project, libtmpl, which is a simple library of mathematical functions and routines, also written in
+     C. The goal is that libtmpl will provide a wide variety of math functions (complex analysis, numerical analysis, special functions, graph theory, linear algebra, knot theory, geometry, etc.), KissVG will provide the vector graphics library (and eventually some ray-tracing ideas for 3D drawings, which are useful for depicting manifolds such as a torus), and Mathematics-and-Physics will be the tex files.
+The tikz and asymptote code will not be removed, but simply moved to the "old" directory.
+The reason for changing to C for the graphics is portability.
+C compilers are easily accessible, so in the end one would hopefully only need a good LaTeX compiler with a few packages, and a C compiler, to build this project.
+  3. As noted below, I changed to A5 geometry paper to improve readability.
+This means some of the older notes that I have not yet gotten too will have equations falling outside of the lines.
+This will be corrected in time.

 # Mathematics_and_Physics
 Various notes on mathematics and physics organized in several volumes. **This project is currently incomplete and will remain so for quite some time**.
 I am